SybelBlue/slides/main-slides.md

 *we mean:*

-> how many times do we halve the possibility space?
+> how many times does the guess <br> halve the possibility space?
 <!-- .element: class="fragment good" -->

 +++ <!-- .slide: data-auto-animate  -->